 Cost of materials and the purchase value of merchandise are tax deductible up to an amount calculated by applying the average weighted cost method or the first in first out (FIFO) method.
 If another method is used, an adjustment for tax purposes should be made.

-Capital gains are generated by the sale or other transfer of real estate, rights related to intellectual property, as well as shares, stocks, securities, certain bonds, and investment units.
+Capital gains are generated by the sale or other transfer against consideration of real estate, rights related to intellectual property, as well as shares, stocks, securities, certain bonds, investment units and digital property.
 A capital gain is determined as the difference between the sale and purchase price of the asset concerned, determined in accordance with the provisions of the Law.
 If the amount is negative, a capital loss is realised.

 Capital gains and operational profit are disclosed in the same tax return, but they are taxed separately.
 Consequently, capital gains/losses cannot be used to offset business losses/gains.